Org-Arjun-Raja-002964082/webapp/README.md

  - create a database `webapp_db` add your credentials in the `.env` file
  - make sure that the postgres process is running in the background and specify the correct port name in your `.env` file. (default is 5432)
  - Create a datbase using `CREATE DATABASE webapp_db`
+ - Create a `.env` file and add the contents from `.env_local` file and change the env values to your local database variable

 ### Node
 - #### Node installation on Windows